 The creation of value can be applied at several levels in a company, ranging from IT and Human Resources to Marketing and Production, which is why having your operating model aligned and delivering on the strategy is important.

-The key elements of any business operating model
+6 key elements in an operating model

 According to the management consulting firm Bain & Company, developing an operating model requires six key elements: